Thpopel/Portfolio/eeg.md

 <img src="1.png" width="600"/>

 **Once we have this information, let's visualize it using plt.imshow() and use a gray colour map.
-Lastly, we'll turn off axis for a better view and use plt.show() to see the image we have created.**
+Lastly, we'll turn off axis for a better view and use plt.show() to see the image we have created:**

 <img src="1.png" width="600"/>